AndreTGMello/andretgmello.github.io/en/_posts/2020-10-04-say-hi-to-hy.md

 (fizzbuzz 100)
 ```

-You can check these and other crazy FizzBuzz implementations over at:
+You can check these and other crazy FizzBuzz solutions over at:

 [](https://github.com/NLDev/Hacktoberfest-2020-FizzBuzz)